San Diego Conquistadors: The ABA's demise and later San Diego basketball

-The moribund state of the last-place Virginia Squires, who folded after the season, left the ABA with only six teams and forced the league to seek a merger with the more established NBA, which absorbed four of the six remaining teams.
-(The Indiana Pacers, New York Nets, Denver Nuggets and San Antonio Spurs joined the NBA, while the owners of the Spirits of St. Louis and Kentucky Colonels were paid off and folded their franchises.)
+The moribund state of the last-place Virginia Squires, who folded after the regular season ended but before the 1976 ABA playoffs concluded, left the ABA with only six teams and forced the league to seek a merger with the more established NBA, which absorbed four of the six remaining teams with the Indiana Pacers, New York Nets, Denver Nuggets and San Antonio Spurs joining the NBA, while the owners of the Kentucky Colonels and 6th place Spirits of St. Louis were paid off and folded their franchises.

 In 1978, the NBA's Buffalo Braves arrived in San Diego as the San Diego Clippers; in 1984, they moved up the coast to become the Los Angeles Clippers.
 San Diego has not had another major-league pro basketball team since.
-A couple of minor-league hoops teams have called the city home: the CBA's San Diego Wildcards, who folded after only 21 games in 1996, and the International Basketball League's San Diego Stingrays, who played from 1999 to 2001.
-(San Diego has also had various franchises in the semi-pro, 21st century American Basketball Association, such as the B-Kings, Sol, Surf, Wildcats and Wildfire.)
+A couple of minor-league hoops teams have called the city home: the Continental Basketball Association's San Diego Wildcards, who folded after only 21 games in 1996, and the International Basketball League's San Diego Stingrays, who played from 1999 to 2001.
+San Diego has also had various franchises in the semi-pro, 21st century American Basketball Association, such as the B-Kings, Sol, Surf, Wildcats and Wildfire.